snoyberg/magical-guide-haskell/programs.md

 Computers only understand machine code.
-Programs are a bunch of machine code that tell the computer to do something more intelligent, usually to make it easier for a human to interact with it.
+Programs are a bunch of machine code that tell the computer to do something more intelligent, usually to make it easier for a human to _interact_ with it.
+By interact, I mean communicate with the computer.
 For example, asking the computer to add 5 and 7 is difficult with machine code.
 However, I bet you can open up a calculator on your computer right now, click on "5", then "+", then "7", then "=", and get an answer (though I also hope you can do that math _without_ a computer).

 That calculator you opened isn't magic.
 It's a program.
 It provides an _interface_ to humans to be able to tell your computer what to do.
 In this case, the interface is a bunch of buttons on the screen you can click with your mouse.
+An interface provides a human a way to communicate with the computer.

 I'm guessing you're reading this on a web page right now.
 You view web pages in a program called a _web browser_, like Firefox or